 One way that you can get noticed and improve your service is by leaving your office.
 Go out and find some of the people you’ve talked to over email.
 Ask them if their problems were resolved, and if not, why not.
 And speak to them so that you can build up some rapport.
 Let them know that you’re there to serve them.

-You might also want to customise your RSS feed to give you the latest stories in the area.
+You might also want to customize your RSS feed to give you the latest stories in the area.
 This way you can keep up-to-date with the latest industry trends.

 Suppose for example you’ve noticed that there is a deluge of HR concerns early in the morning.
 Say, perhaps between 9 and 9:30 am.
 Getting to your desk just fifteen minutes early means that you’re ready to start dealing with issues straight away.